 Time investment: The more time a lead spends with your brand, the better.
 Models should reward actions that involved more time investment, whether that investment is required (some activities inherently imply time investment, i.e. an event) or voluntary (i.e. watching just one minute of a video versus watching the entire thing).

 The individual behind the action: Inherent to the concept of buyer groups is the understanding that some individuals are more influential in their companies’ decision-making processes than others.
-Create a model that weighs activities differently depending on the individual that was behind a given activity, and how influential they are in their buyer group.
+Create a model that weighs activities differently depending on the individual who was behind a given activity, and how influential they are in their buyer group.
 For more information on building Demand Generation programs around buyer groups, see our blog, 4 Steps to Building a Buyer Group-Based Demand Generation Program.

 Building an attribution model that accurately assigns value to different marketing and sales activities is a complex task that requires thoughtfulness and a strategic understanding of your business objectives.
 With these guiding principles in mind, you can design a model that tells you what you need to know about the health of your Demand Generation program, and where you should invest for the future.